-- 1. No base value for raised animals need be established. - 2.
+- No base value for raised animals, other than the market value, need to be established.
+The tax basis, which is needed for calculation of deferred taxes, can be carried as the cost basis.
+Livestock have two values - (market value and cost (tax basis) value), rather than three, (market value, cost (base) value and tax basis). - 2.
 Records of the number of animals sold or died, and their base values, are not required. - 3.
 Changes in the market value of the existing herd are not reflected in income.
 Market value only influences the valuation of increases or decreases in inventories in that they are valued at current market value. - 4.
-If purchased animals are handled like raised animals, no separation of data on purchased and raised animals is necessary (other than that required for tax purposes). - 5.
-Economic depreciation of animals is represented in the income statement rather than an arbitrary allocation of the value of the animal over its life which occurs with depreciation schedules.
+Economic depreciation of animals is reflected in the income statement, rather than including an arbitrary allocation of the value of the animal over its life which occurs with depreciation schedules.